jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 ) <tab_29>

-Within the scope of this thesis, experimental replication of all identified load cases is not feasible due to resource constraints, necessitating a focused approach on one or two critical cases.
+Within the scope of this thesis, experimental replication of all identified critical load cases is not feasible due to resource constraints, necessitating a focused approach on one or two critical cases.
 Similarly, comprehensive simulative modeling of all critical load cases from @tab_29 presents significant challenges, requiring extensive computational resources for high-fidelity #gls("cfd", long:true) calculations, fluid-structure coupling, multi-body simulation, crash analysis, or combinations thereof.

+// ------------------------------- v-n-diagram ------------------------------ //
 According to @tab_29, vertical gust loading represents one of the most probable critical load cases, with a 100% probability of being dimensioning, thus warranting detailed investigation.
-As demonstrated in @tab_29, these loads can be systematically analyzed through V-n diagrams.
+As hinted in @tab_29, these loads can be systematically analyzed through V-n diagrams.
+The V-n diagramm is also called fligh envelope or v-g diagramm.
+The flight envelope shows specific load factors over airspeed that an airplane has been designed to operate within @Gudmundsson2014 @Rossow_2014.
+An illustrative example is depicted in @fig_28 according to the EASA CS-23 @EASA_CS_23 for the normal category.
+#figure(
+  image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/0_Load/0_Vn_Diag.svg",
+  width: 100%),
+  caption: [EASA CS-23 @EASA_CS_23, flight envelope for the normal category], ) <fig_28>

+The points #emp_[A] to #emp_[G] hihglighted in @fig_28 are important points.

+The V-n diagramm limits itself to symtrical flight loads, thus cannot encompass asymtrical load cases.
+The V-n diagramm shows two differnt kind of laods, maneuver and gust laods.

+// additional infromation about speed
+//  what airspeed they can fully deflect control surfaces, what is the dive speed, or the airspeed at which he or she may have to slow down should they encounter turbulent atmospheric conditions, and the list goes on

+It is of primary interest to the structural engineer, but also helps the pilot better understand the limitations of an aircraft @Gudmundsson2014.

 This approach provides a standardized framework that readily integrates with existing methodologies.
 While V-n diagrams encompass a broad spectrum of load cases, critical conditions within this spectrum have been well-documented in literature @heinze2023aircraft.

 // ---------------------------------- here ---------------------------------- //